|

 Agency on Education manages the state property, implements education and youth development policies,

 funds HEIs, proposes further development of HEIs.
-Federal Service for Supervision in Education and

 Service for Supervision in Education and Science supervises and controls the